-Name Description Default bar.check.as.v2.module When this property is set to true, the artifact checker uses the Mi- croEJ Module Manager semantic. false bar.javadoc.dir Path of the folder containing the generated javadoc. \${target}/ javadoc bar.notification.email.fro mThe email address used as the from address when sending the noti- fication emails.
+Name Description Default bar.check.as.v2.module When this property is set to true, the artifact checker uses the Mi- croEJ Module Manager semantic. false bar.javadoc.dir Path of the folder containing the generated javadoc. \${target}/ javadoc bar.notification.email.froi mThe email address used as the from address when sending the noti- fication emails.
 Not set bar.notification.email.hos t The hostname of the mail service used to send the notification emails.
-Not set bar.notification.email.pas s Wbe ¢assword used to authenticate on the mail service.
-Not set bar.notification.email.por t The port of the mail service used to send the notification emails Not set bar.notification.email.ssl When this property is set to true, SSL/TLS is used to send the notification emails.
+Not set bar.notification.email.pas s Wbec password used to authenticate on the mail service.
+Not set bar.notification.email.por t The port of the mail service used to send the notification emails Not set When this property is set to true, SSL/TLS is used to send the notification emails.
 Not set bar.notification.email.to The notification email address destination.
 Not set r The username used to authenticate on the mail service.
-Not set bar.populate.from.resolve erName of the resolver used to fetch the modules to populate the repository. fetchRelease bar.populate.ivy.settings. fileath of the Ivy settings file used to fetch the modules to populate the repository. \${project. ivy. settings. file} only configuration of included repositories.
-The modules of the repositories declared as dependency with this configuration are in- cluded in the built repository. repository bar.test.haltonerror When this property is set to true, the artifact checker stops at the first error. false javadoc.excludes Comma-separated list of packages to exclude from the javadoc.
+Not set erName of the resolver used to fetch the modules to populate the repository. fetchReleas bar.populate.ivy.settings. fileath of the Ivy settings file used to fetch the modules to populate the repository. \${project. ivy. settings. file} bar.populate.repository.comfy configuration of included repositories.
+The modules of the repositories declared as dependency with this configuration are included in the built repository. repository bar.test.haltonerror When this property is set to true, the artifact checker stops at the first error. false javadoc.excludes Comma-separated list of packages to exclude from the javadoc.
 Empty string javadoc.includes Comma-separated list of packages to include in the javadoc. (all pack- ages) skip.artifact.checker When this property is set to true, all artifact checkers are skipped.
 Not set skip.email When this property is set (any value), the notification email is not sent.
 Otherwise the bar.notification. properties are required.
-Not set skip.javadoc.deprecated Prevents the generation of any deprecated API at all in the javadoc. true
+Not set skip.javadoc Prevents the generation of the javadoc. false skip.javadoc.deprecated Prevents the generation of any deprecated API at all in the javadoc. true